 Regarding symbolism, zinnias are often associated with thoughts of absent friends and are often given as a way to remember or honor someone absent.
 In Italian culture, zinnias are popular garden plants often used in decorative arrangements.

 They are known for their bright, cheerful appearance and are often used to add a pop of color to gardens and floral arrangements.
 Zinnias are easy to grow and make a stunning addition to any Italian landscape.

 This delicate flower is associated with faithfulness and is often used to make perfumes in Italy.

 Violets are often associated with love, loyalty, and faithfulness.
-They are popular garden plants and are often used in decorative arrangements in Italian culture.
+They are popular garden plants often used in Italian culture decorative arrangements.
 They are known for their delicate beauty and sweet fragrance and are often given as a symbol of love and affection.

 The Viola is a popular flower for Italian weddings and special occasions.
 Its unique beauty and vibrant color give it a special place in the hearts of the Italian people.